February 7, 2019 | Arts & Culture, Business, Health, Science, Society

 WANTED: This sticker

-New this year, faculty members can access a digital or hardcopy version of this sticker.
-If they think your work should be shared at Student Research Day, you may just find one beside your mark.
+If your faculty members thinks your work should be shared at Student Research Day, you may just find one one of these digital or hardcopy stickers beside your mark.
 Even if you don’t, you should still consider applying.

 Who it’s for: Students from any discipline can take part in this annual conference hosted by the Department of Anthropology, Economics and Political Science.
 Each year has a theme (e.g., metamorphosis, currents, equality) and if your project or paper fits within the theme, you can apply.